 Under our current corporate structure, we rely on dividend payments from Craftsman Wuxi to fund any cash and financing requirements we may have.
 Current PRC regulations permit Craftsman Wuxi to pay dividends to us only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, Craftsman Wuxi is required to set aside at least 10% of their respective accumulated profits each year, if any, to fund certain reserve funds until the total amount set aside reaches 50% of their respective registered capital.
 Craftsman Wuxi may also allocate a portion of its after-tax profits based on PRC accounting standards to employee welfare and bonus funds at their discretion.
 These reserves are not distributable as cash dividends.
 Furthermore, if Craftsman Wuxi incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to us.
-In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements we currently have in place in a manner that would materially and adversely affect Craftsman Wuxi's ability to pay dividends and other distributions to us.
-Any limitation on the ability of our subsidiary to distribute dividends to us or on the ability of Wuxi Wangdao to make payments to us may restrict our ability to satisfy our liquidity requirements.
+In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements we currently have in place in a manner that would materially and adversely affect Craftsman Wuxi's ability to pay dividends to us or on the ability of wuxi Wangdao to make payments to us may restrict our ability to satisfy our liquidity requirements.